Stop laughing! It's harder than it used to be! Dan Frakes stops by to help us figure it out. Caitlin and Oscar also join us to discuss 'Steve Jobs.'

 Having a bootable hard drive or USB flash drive is a handy troubleshooting tool.

 Ever since Lion (OS X 10.7), Apple has hidden your personal Library folder (~/Library) by default.
 In Lion and Mountain Lion (OS X 10.8), you could make the folder visible, but it required some work.
-In Mavericks (OS X 10.9), it's a simple, easily accessible setting.
+In Mavericks (OS X 10.9) and Yosemite (OS X 10.10), it's a simple, easily accessible setting.

 Creating a bootable installer disk lets you install Yosemite on multiple Macs and also makes a handy emergency drive.
 Here's how to set one up.

 To use OS X's handy OS X Recovery feature, or to enable FileVault on an external drive, you need a special recovery partition on your drive.
 This utility can add it if the OS X installer didn't.